timrwilliams/documentation/Platform Documentation.md

 The loadbalancing and routing tier that is in front of all deployments includes a [Varnish] caching proxy.
 Caching proxy is only available for deployments accessed via `*.cloudcontrolled.com` subdomains.
 To have your requests cached directly in Varnish and speed up the response time through this, ensure you have set correct [cache control headers](http://www.w3.org/Protocols/rfc2616/rfc2616-sec13.html) (`Cache-Control`, `Expires`, `Age`) for the request.
 Also, ensure that the request does not include a cookie.
 Cookies are often used to keep state across requests (e.g. if a user is logged in).
 To avoid caching responses for logged in users and returning them to other users, Varnish is configured to never cache requests with cookies.

-To be able to cache requests in Varnish for apps that rely on cookies we recommend using a [cookieless domain](http://www.ravelrumba.com/blog/static-cookieless-domain/).
-In this case you have to register new domain and configure your DNS database with a CNAME record that points the new domain to your `*.cloudcontrolled.com` subdomain A record.
-Then you have to update you web application configuration to serve static resources from this new domain.
+To be able to cache requests in Varnish for apps that rely on cookies, we recommend using a [cookieless domain](http://www.ravelrumba.com/blog/static-cookieless-domain/).
+In this case you have to register a new domain and configure your DNS database with a `CNAME` record that points to your `APP_NAME.cloudcontrolled.com` subdomain `A` record.
+Then you can update your web application's configuration to serve static resources from your new domain.

 You can check if a request was cached in Varnish by checking the response's `X-varnish-cache` header.
-The value HIT means the response was answered directly from cache, and MISS means it was not.
+The value `HIT` means the response was answered directly from cache, and `MISS` means it was not.

 #### In-Memory Caching